sa-ne/openshift4-vmware-upi/README.md

 $ ansible-playbook -i inventory.yaml --ask-vault-pass --skip-tags dhcpd,ipa,haproxy provision.yaml
 ```

 Also, the playbooks will automatically attempt to deploy a Sealed Secrets controller.
-More information about sealed secrets can be found [here]#deploying-sealed-secrets-controller).
+More information about sealed secrets can be found [here](#deploying-sealed-secrets-controller).
 This is an optional component, if you wish to disable the sealed secrets deployment you may omit the various configuration variables and skip over the role using `--skip-tags sealed-secrets`.

 ## Finishing the Deployment